-The Train Between Rome Fiumicino Airport and Termini Train Station
+Non-Stop Train Between Rome Fiumicino Airport and Termini Train Station

-The Leonardo Express is the name of the train that will shuttle you from Rome's main international airport, Fiumicino, to central Rome's Termini train station.
+The express train will shuttle you from Rome's main international airport, Fiumicino, to central Rome's Termini train station.
 The cost as of 2019 is €14 per person and the 37-kilometer trip takes about 32 minutes.

 Where to Buy Tickets at Rome Termini